mj8295/Data_Projects/docs/ConjointAnalysis.md

 ![](ConjointAnalysis_files/figure-gfm/postHocSegmentation%20Application3-1.png)<!-- -->![](ConjointAnalysis_files/figure-gfm/postHocSegmentation%20Application3-2.png)<!-- -->![](ConjointAnalysis_files/figure-gfm/postHocSegmentation%20Application3-3.png)<!-- -->

-We can see that the second segmentation of 3 segments is the best because it best represented the idea of homogeneity within and heterogeneity between better than 2 segments or 4 segments.
+These results further the idea that 3 segments is the best.
+Three segments best represents the idea of homogeneity within and heterogeneity between better than 2 segments or 4 segments.

 The best products for each segment are as follows:

-Segment 1: Profile 4 - 119.99, 26 inch, bouncing, racing
+- Segment 1: Profile 4 - 119.99, 26 inch, bouncing, racing

-Segment 2: Profile 14 - 119.99, 18 inch, rocking, glamour
+- Segment 2: Profile 14 - 119.99, 18 inch, rocking, glamour

-Segment 3: Profile 16 - 119.99, 26 inch, rocking, glamour
+- Segment 3: Profile 16 - 119.99, 26 inch, rocking, glamour

-–
+Step 5: A Priori Segmentation
 In this section we will perform an a priori segmentation analyses using the variables gender and age in order to profile the attribute preferences based on these variables.